 Today, we know that intelligence and logic are no match for the power of self-hypnosis and group hypnosis tactics.
 Their use creates an inverse relationship with common sense.
 The more you believe in mythology and superstition, the less you can use common sense and logic.
 Religious indoctrination is powerful, but we can overcome it with persistence and the right tactics.
 One of these we call the unorthodox approach to saving the believer.

 Okay, so we have a good idea of what blocks our path, but what tools do we need to forge our way?
-What you need are spiritual technologies for exploring and developing your consciousness.
+Spiritual technologies for exploring and developing consciousness are what you need.

 “Religion is absent any processes for enlightenment.
 There is nothing to turn the spiritual spark into the fire of enlightenment.
 It makes the journey from awake to aware impossible to keep people as customers.” — Guru Tua